myphysicslab/myphysicslab/src/docs/Customizing.md

 That Parameter controls whether the energy bar graph is shown.
 The "show energy" checkbox also modifies this Parameter.

-The **Subject name is optional**.
-If it is not provided, then the first Parameter found in the list with matching name will be set to the given value.
+The **Subject name is optional when the Parameter name is unique** among all the Subjects.
 This is why we can say simply `ANGLE=-2.5` instead of `SIM_VARS.ANGLE=-2.5`.
-Some Parameter names are not unique, such as `WIDTH`, so be careful to use the Subject name in that case.
+Some Parameter names are not unique, such as `WIDTH`, so the Subject name must be specified in that case.

 Here are some ways to use EasyScript: